aleksalukac/WebProgProjekat/README.md

 # WebProgProjekat
-A Project for a course in Web programming
+A Spring boot E-Shop Project for a course in Web programming